JasperNaberman/Programming-Project/README.md

 * Show visualisations linked to that specific country
 * Show an interactive crosshair on the line chart
 * Select a bar on the bar chart, shows the corresponding country on the map

-Optional features:
+* Drop down menu to select a country's history of immigration in the line graph
 * A button to show different datasets seperating refugees and other immigrants

-* A bar chart showing the countries the immigrants originated from.
+Optional features:
-* Drop down menu to select a country's history of immigration in the line graph
+* A second bar chart showing the countries the immigrants originated from.

 ## Prerequisites
 #### Data Sources